- Create an EE Doc for brainstorming your thoughts

 - Use ADVANCED searches when looking at articles

-- Wikipedia and the LINKS at the bottom
+- Wikipedia LINKS at the bottom to it’s sources

 - Your textbook